-Reflects each named executive officer's participation in our NEIP, calculated based on each officer's respective base salary and position.
-Amounts actually earned under this plan are reflected in the Executive Summary Compensation Table.
+1. Reflects each named executive officer's participation in our NEIP, calculated based on each officer's respective base salary and position.
+Amounts actually earned under this plan are reflected in the Executive Summary Compensation Table above.
 There is no minimum threshold amount.

-^{2.} Options granted under the 2004 EIP that vest over a four-year period beginning on the grant date.
+2. Options granted under the 2004 EIP that vest over a four-year period beginning on the grant date.

-^{3.} Reflects the grant date fair value of RSUs and stock options granted, as applicable.
-Assumptions used for the valuation of these grants are set forth in Note 8 to our audited financial statements for the fiscal year ended December 31, 2022 and included in our Annual Report on Form 10-K for the prior three years.
+3. Reflects the grant date fair value of RSUs and stock options granted, calculated in accordance with Topic 718.
+Assumptions used for the valuation of these grants are set forth in Note 8 of our audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023.

-Outstanding Equity Awards at December 31, 2022
+Outstanding Equity Awards at December 31, 2023

-The following table sets forth information regarding outstanding equity awards held by each named executive officer as of December 31, 2022.
+The following table sets forth information regarding outstanding equity awards held by each named executive officer as of December 31, 2023.